Don’t Flush Wet Wipes

 If you are flushing things that don’t belong in the sewer, this can create clogs.
 Toilet paper generally isn’t a problem, because it dissolves quickly.

 Many types of toilet paper dissolve in minutes, and even the thickest varieties of toilet paper will dissolve within a day.
 However, paper towels, feminine hygiene products, and wet wipes can take weeks or even months to dissolve.
-You could end up with a clog in your sewer and sewage backing up into your home.
+You could end up with a clog in your sewer and sewage backing up into your home and need sewer cleaning service.

 Even if wet wipes make it through the sewer system without causing a problem, they can create problems when they arrive at the sewage treatment plant.
 The industrial grade pumps there can be damaged and overheat because of those fibrous wet wipes.
 Every time that happens, taxpayers have to foot the bill for the pumps to be repaired or replaced.
 You won’t be surprised to learn that those pumps aren’t cheap.